launchscout/momentum-2025/index.md

 ---
 # Agenda
 ## WebAssembly Components
-- Why we need them
+- What and Why
-- How to build them
-- How to run them
+- Building and running
 - Use cases
 - Future

 ---

-# WebAssembly Origins
+# What is WebAssembly?
+- VM instruction format
+- Near-native execution speed
+- Memory-safe, sandboxed execution environment

-- Designed to be a portable compilation target
+- Designed as a compilation target for languages like C, C++, Rust
-- Created through collaboration between major browser vendors
+- Started in the browser, but growing usage on the server
-- Goals: Speed, security, and platform independence
+- Platform and language independent

 ---